madhavgrover10/Telecom-Churn-Prediction-ML/README.md

 ---

-## 🔍 Key Insights
+🔍 Business Insights

-* Customers on month-to-month contracts have the highest churn risk
-* Higher monthly charges correlate strongly with churn
-* Fibre optic users show increased churn probability
+Customers on month-to-month contracts are most likely to churn Higher monthly charges significantly increase churn risk Fibre optic users show higher churn probability

-These insights can guide targeted retention strategies.
+👉 These insights can be used to design targeted retention strategies such as pricing optimization and contract incentives.

 ---